Park Avenue Securities LLC Sells 109 Shares of Bio-Techne Co. (NASDAQ:TECH)

 Bio-Techne Trading Down 2.1 %

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, August 29th.
-Shareholders of record on Monday, August 15th were issued a $0.32 dividend.
-This represents a $1.28 annualized dividend and a yield of 0.45%.
-The ex-dividend date was Friday, August 12th.
-Bio-Techne’s dividend payout ratio (DPR) is currently 19.34%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, August 29th.
+Shareholders of record on Monday, August 15th were paid a $0.32 dividend.
+This represents a $1.28 dividend on an annualized basis and a yield of 0.45%.
+The ex-dividend date of this dividend was Friday, August 12th.
+Bio-Techne’s dividend payout ratio (DPR) is presently 19.34%.

 Bio-Techne Company Profile